Modern Slavery Statement

 Our on-going Supplier Performance process is directly linked to this risk assessment and managed in our Supplier Management System.
 The objectives are:

-- ensure contract compliance by active performance management of high risk suppliers.
+- to ensure contract compliance by active performance management of high risk suppliers.

-AQA continuously monitors the performance of our critical suppliers, including those deemed to be at a high risk of exposure to modern slavery and human trafficking.
+At AQA we continuously monitor the performance of our critical suppliers, including those deemed to be at a high risk of exposure to modern slavery and human trafficking.

-AQA is committed to continuous improvement by capturing data to measure the effectiveness of our processes and report on the risk of slavery or human trafficking in our supply chain.
-This means that AQA will include a modern slavery evaluation of high risk suppliers in our annual performance reviews.
+We are committed to continuous improvement by capturing data to measure the effectiveness of our processes and report on the risk of slavery or human trafficking in our supply chain.
+This means that we monitor modern slavery and other risks within our supply chain and review the effectiveness of this process.

 Training for staff

 AQA is committed to ensuring a high level of understanding across the organisation of the risk of modern slavery, providing awareness training on the risks within our business and supply chain.
-The training will be delivered through internal Intranet media to all of our staff to promote awareness.
+The training has been delivered through our internal intranet to all of our staff, and is incorporated into the induction process for new employees.

-This statement covers from the 31 March 2018 to the 31 March 2019 as been approved by the AQA Executive Team in July 2019
+This statement covers the period from 1 April 2019 to 31 March 2020 and has been approved by the AQA Executive Team in September 2020.

-The Director of Finance and Corporate Services is responsible for implementing this policy statement and its objectives and shall provide adequate resources.
+The Director of Finance and Corporate Services is responsible for implementing this policy statement and its objectives and for providing adequate resources.

 Director of Finance & Corporate Services